ShivaBollam07/GreeverBackend/README.md

 # Greever Platform

-Greever is an online learning platform that offers high-quality courses.
 This repository contains the backend code for the Greever platform.

 ## Table of Contents